IRIS: Intrinsic Reward Image Synthesis

-Currently, RL finetuning mainly consists of reinforcement learning from human feedback (RLHF,~\cite{christiano2017deep, ouyang2022training,kaufmann2023survey}), reinforcement learning from verifiable reward (RLVR,~\cite{lambert2023reinforcement}), and reinforcement learning from intrinsic reward (RLIF,~\cite{zhang2025right,agarwal2025unreasonable,zhao2025learning}). \begin{itemize} \item {\bf RLHF}.
-The reward function is typically learned explicitly or implicitly from human's preferences. \item {\bf RLVR}.
-The reward function is verifiable.
-For example, in mathematical problem solving, the reward is $1$ if the output solution is correct and 0 otherwise.
-In text-to-image generation, the reward model can be the object detector~\citep{liu2024grounding}. \item {\bf RLIF}.
-The reward function is an intrinsic signal derived from the model’s intrinsic state. \end{itemize} However, existing RL finetuning methods mainly focus on text outputs, either in standard LLMs or iamge-to-text language models.
-In this paper, we focus on RL finetuning text-to-image generation with intrinsic feedback.
+Currently, RL finetuning mainly consists of (1) reinforcement learning from human feedback (RLHF,~\citet{christiano2017deep, ouyang2022training,kaufmann2023survey}), where the reward function is typically learned explicitly or implicitly from human's preferences; (2) reinforcement learning from verifiable reward (RLVR,~\citet{lambert2023reinforcement}), where the reward function is verifiable, such as $0-1$ accuracy in mathematical problem solving and the object detector~\citep{liu2024grounding} in image generation; and (3) reinforcement learning from intrinsic reward (RLIF,~\citet{zhang2025right,agarwal2025unreasonable,zhao2025learning}), where the reward function is an intrinsic signal derived from the model’s internal state.

+However, existing RL finetuning methods mainly focus on text outputs, either in standard LLMs or vision language models.
+In this paper, we focus on RL finetuning of text-to-image generation with intrinsic feedback.